JorgeGali06/Data_Visualizations/README.md

 ## About the dataset

-The main dataset is a version of Kaggle [E-Commerce Shipping Data](https://www.kaggle.com/datasets/prachi13/customer-analytics).
+The main dataset is a version of Kaggle [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 This dataset contains the following information:

 * ID: ID Number of Customers.
 * Warehouse block: The Company have big Warehouse which is divided in to block such as A,B,C,D,E.